Camilla Broe

-The alleged crime
+Alleged crime

 Broe was indicted by a Florida grand jury on 14 counts of drug trafficking.
 The Danish courts had not been presented with any evidence by the authorities in Florida.
 Both courts are only ruling whether the United States application for her to be extradited fulfills the formal demands according to the extradition agreement between the two countries.

 However, the media published stories from unknown officials claiming that Broe was alleged to have been one of the leaders of a drug smuggling operation which imported some 100,000 Ecstasy pills from the Netherlands to Florida towards the end of the 1990s.
 According to unnamed sources inside the Florida state attorney office, she was the partner of the head of the operation and not only helped to enlist smugglers, but also laundering the proceeds from the sale of the drugs.

 Broe arrived at the United States in 1986 in order to study and then started a relationship with a man whom she later had a daughter with.
 The boyfriend turned out to be violent and at some point he became involved with the drug market.
 Allegedly, without her social network and living in a foreign culture (albeit for 4 years) she was not able to end the relationship and, for this reason, her defense is based on the Battered woman syndrome.
 When the police arrested the boyfriend she fled back to Denmark.
 At the time of the arrest of her partner the police informed her of the possibility that they may wish to inquire further into her involvement with the drug operations but she was not arrested nor formally charged.
 Broe is not denying that her boyfriend was involved in the drug market.
 Additionally, Broe confessed to involvement with arranging the drug couriers' trips.